JohnDMcMaster/zorrom/README.txt

 Zorro's (mask) ROM
-Mask ROM capture utilities
+Mask ROM utilities to convert between physical and binary representation.
+For example, a ROM chip image typed as a 0/1s .txt file can be converted into a .bin file.

-This ingests .txt files with 1/0s laid out in a grid as if overload into a die photo Tools that can produce this format include:
+Tools that can produce this format include:
+* rompar save
+* bitract
--django-monkeys using tools/db2txt.py
+* django-monkeys using tools/db2txt.py
--rompar save

 # Arch